There is a Hero in all of Us!

 Class teacher – Mrs Dempsey

-Miss Hosker, Mrs Creek and Mrs Phipps also help us with our learning
+Miss Hosker and Mrs Angelone also help us with our learning

 Our school day starts with Cyber Coach which helps to energise us ready for learning.
 After registration, we usually have assembly followed by either a spelling, grammar or Big Maths lesson.
 After this, we carry out our daily Maths lesson.
 Once playtime has finished, we have our daily English lesson.
 Our afternoons consist of History, Geography, Computing, Music, Art, D&T, Spanish, PSHE, Science, P.E. and R.E.